Azquelt/gradle-workshop/index.md

 }
 ```

-By referencing the [Test task type DSL documentation][dsl test task type], we can see that we need to set up both the directory of test classes, and the classpath.
-Fortunately, we can get both of those from the [SourceSet interface][api sourceset interface] which we can get through the [sourceSets property][dsl sourceSets property] on the project.
+Let's break down what's going on here.

+Using the `task` keyword, we're creating a new task named "integrationTest" and we're using the `Test` task type because we want to run JUnit tests.

+We then need to configure the test task using the methods and properties listed in the [Test task type DSL documentation][dsl test task type].
+Here the essential settings are `testClassesDir` to tell the task where our tests are and `classpath` to define the classpath needed to run the tests.

+We could define both of these manually but it's easier to pull this information from the source set which we created earlier because Gradle knows where the class files are and has computed the classpath from the dependencies we defined earlier.

+We look up the source set by name from the [sourceSets property][dsl sourceSets property] and can then call any of the methods on the [SourceSet interface][api sourceset interface] to get the information we want.

-As well as having the integration tests, we also need the application which the tests will run.
-To do this we depend on the `installDist` task from the Application plugin which extracts the distribution archive to `build/install/projectName`.
+We also set up the task dependencies needed for our `integrationTest` task to make sure that everything it needs to run is available.
+To ensure that the test classes have been compiled, we depend on `integrationTestClasses`.
+We also need the application available so that the tests can run it so we also depend on the `installDist` task from the Application plugin which extracts the distribution archive to `build/install/projectName`.

 Lastly, to get our task graph looking the way we want it, we also need to have the `check` task depend on our new `integrationTest` task.